Frequently Asked Questions

 Modified Tenure – combination of line of credit and scheduled monthly payments for as long as you remain in the home.

 Modified Term – combination of line of credit plus monthly payments for a fixed period of months selected by the borrower.
-For fixed interest rate mortgages, you will receive the Single Disbursement Lump Sum payment plan.

 Single Disbursement Lump Sum – a single lump sum disbursement at mortgage closing.